SumoLogic/sumologic-documentation/docs/observability/aws/deploy-use-aws-observability/deploy-with-aws-cloudformation/index.md

 ## Step 7: Sumo Logic AWS CloudTrail Source

-Provide responses to the prompts in this section.
+The below tables displays the response for each text box in this section.

 If you are collecting AWS CloudTrail logs from multiple AWS accounts into a common S3 bucket, please run the CloudFormation template in the account that has the S3 bucket and please see the Centralized CloudTrail Log Collection [help page](centralized-aws-cloudtrail-log-collection.md).